“I think people need to accept and embrace the absurdity of the collecting impulse.”

 You have a lot of artworks that change over time, which seems like a really poetic and antithetical stance to investment collecting.

 Well it’s also a way to be an active participant in contemporary culture.
-You can do that by going to a museum, too, but by collecting and living with artwork you are directly accessing visual culture and artists, and it’s a much richer connection to the work.
+You can do that by going to a museum too, but by collecting and living with artworks you are directly accessing visual culture and artists.
+It gives you a much richer connection to the work.

 Would it be fair to say that you have a sort of gothic or macabre streak in your collecting?

 Yes!
 In the hall we have a work by Daniel Turner that definitely fits into that category.
 It’s basically roofing tar that’s been sealed inside transparent vinyl.
-So the tar is always going to be liquid.
-It doesn’t change or anything but it will always be viscous, and this is a form that he uses regularly.
+The tar is always going to be liquid—it doesn’t change or anything but it will always be viscous, and this is a form that he uses regularly.
 This was another early acquisition, and it was difficult to find a place for it because it is such an intense object.

 What can you tell me about this bizarre looking chair?

-This is by Jessi Reaves, like a lot of her peers she uses a lot of abject or tossed-off materials but she departs from that in a good way by actually creating these functional and objects.
+That chair is by an artist called Jessi Reaves.
+Like a lot of her peers she uses a lot of abject or tossed-off materials but she departs from that in a good way by actually creating these functional objects.
 This also involves decay because she invites wear and tear to the work.
 She’s also in the upcoming show that I’m curating, and my colleagues have been teasing me by saying it’s a giant “Todd’s Living Room” show.
 I have to admit that’s kind of fair because I’m very interested in the idea of living with art as a microcosm of your taste and personality.
 It’s not about just putting nice-looking decorative objects together, it’s about putting things that have deeper, personal meanings into play with each other.

 To follow Todd von Ammon’s Instagram account please click here.